 Tap and hose connectors

-I recommend fitting a ratchet clip at the place where the tap or hose connector joins the pipe because it is the first one on the line and the most subject to accidental bursts of high pressure (like when you crank the tap on, forgetting that it is a low pressure system – POP!).
+I recommend fitting a ratchet clip at the place where the tap or hose connector joins the pipe because it is the first one on the line and the most subject to accidental bursts of high pressure (like when you crank the tap on, forgetting that it is a low pressure system – POP!
+Instant shower!).

 Drippers are the what its all about.
 They reduce the flow rate of the water in the pipe and let it drip out.
-They are usually rated as litres per hour (lph) at 100 kPa (kilo Pascals but they may be in pounds per square inch in some countries).
+They are usually rated as litres per hour (lph) at 100 kPa (kilo Pascals of water pressure (where that is on a garden tap, I don’t know) but they may be in pounds per square inch in some countries).
 Common rates are 2, 4 and 8 litres per hour.

 I favour adjustable drippers that flow at 0 – 50 lph.
-Adjustable are better in my books because, beside adjusting the flow according to the season and customizing it to a plant, you can close off individual drippers should (heaven forbid) a plant dies.
+Adjustable are better in my books because, beside adjusting the flow according to the season and customizing it to a plant, you can close off individual drippers without removing them should (heaven forbid) a plant dies.

-Drippers are put through the walls of the polypipe in two ways.
-There is a punch available that punches the right sized hole through the pipe.
+Drippers are put into of the polypipe in two ways.
+There is a punch available that punches the right sized hole through the wall of the pipe.
 Then there are two styles of connection – a barbed one that you just press into the hole until it snaps in or a screw one that you screw into the hole until the dripper is snug against the pipe.
 I prefer the screw ones.

 Joiners come in a few varieties.
 There are straight joiners for joining 2 lengths of pipe together.
 There’s T pieces for joining 2 pieces at right angles to another.
 Then there’s cross pieces for joining 4 pieces to a central point.